KQM-git/HSRNews/archive/1222.md

 ### Game Updates and Improvements Overview

+■2026/02/15

+- Fixes an issue where missions for Expected Profit cannot be completed normally in the Currency Wars game mode.

+- Fixes an issue where under specific circumstances, the probability of the Skill Points Bond drawing and obtaining "Special Prize" is abnormal in the Currency Wars game mode.

 ■2026/02/14

 - Adds certain system prompts for the Training Hall stages in "Interplanar Jump!" at NPC "Loftin."